 I never really thought I was a chicken thigh girl.
-Chicken Breasts have always been a bit more up my alley, and while I know that these are not as healthy as a grilled breast, they are super tender and juicy which is totally worth giving into every now and again.
+Chicken Breasts have always been a bit more up my alley, and while I know that these sweet and saucy grilled chicken thighs are not as healthy as a grilled breast, they are super tender and juicy which is totally worth giving into every now and again.
 These particular thighs are really easy to make and I promise that they will get devoured at any end of summer BBQ… END OF SUMMER.
 Gosh!!
 Can you believe school is starting again soon?!!!
 I am completely not prepared and not really looking forward to a strict schedule again.
-Speaking of school… have you been reading my story and the day that changed our lives?
+Speaking of school…

 Graduation day was a bit of a crazy day.
 The morning went fine.
 We all got ready and piled into the car right on time, and when we arrived we quickly found our seats and sat down.
 Cade and I ran into an old friend from college and sat and visited until it was time to start.
 I honestly was excited for my brother in law to graduate and to be there with family, but other than that it wasn’t like we were all that into graduation.
 I mean, they last forever and truthfully they are a bit boring.
 We were getting a bit antsy when it all finally started.